OlivierMartineau/rudi-node-read/README.md

-This library offers tools to take advantage of the external API of a RUDI Producer node (also referred as RUDI node).
+# RUDI Node tools: _rudinode-get_ library

-This external API
+This library offers tools to take advantage of the [external API](https://app.swaggerhub.com/apis/OlivierMartineau/RUDI-PRODUCER) of a RUDI Producer node (also referred as RUDI node).

-File [rudi_node_getter.py](lib_rudi_meta/rudi_node_getter.py) contains a class RudiNodeGetter that makes it easier to access a RUDI Producer node data.
+The Jupyter notebook [README.ipynb](README.ipynb) offers an overview of the available functionalities.